k-humphrey/OSstudy/README.md

     copied kernel (kernel.elf) to boot folder
     created menu.lst for the bootloader to find the kernel in grub folder generated iso with genisoimage
+    Created the bochs config file bochsrc.txt
+    Tried and failed to set up bochs emulation spent a couple hours trying to hack at it!
+Nothing was truly discovered.
+    Time to take a break and watch some lectures and tutorials before I come back.